Call for proposals

 41st SFARN

-The 41st Student Financial Aid Research Network (SFARN) Conference will take place in person on July 10-12, at the University of Maryland – College Park located at 3972 Campus Drive College Park, MD, 20742.
+The 41st Student Financial Aid Research Network (SFARN) Conference took place in person on July 10-12, at the University of Maryland – College Park located at 3972 Campus Drive College Park, MD, 20742.

 Registration Fees: